 You should have a firm offer of employment before traveling to Saudi Arabia.
 Speculative visits are rarely successful.
 You need to be very lucky and have high-grade qualifications and experience to stand any chance.
 In addition, you will need knowledgeable local contacts and have done research of companies, which would be interested in your experience.

 Online job search resources are expanding quickly, thanks to mass CV distribution services, online recruitment databases and opportunities to email job search applications.
 The Internet is now the best place to access employment information.

-In effective job search in Saudi Arabia, you should complement online job search by methods that are more traditional because jobs in Saudi Arabia are advertised in different ways and some jobs are not advertised in traditional forms at all.
+In the effective job search in Saudi Arabia, you should complement online job search by methods that are more traditional because jobs in Saudi Arabia are advertised in different ways and some jobs are not advertised in traditional forms at all.
 More than half of all work in Saudi Arabia are not advertised at all and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.